platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/development.md

 {{< note title="Note" theme="info" >}}

-There is no automatic cloning of data from the Dedicated Gen 2 cluster to the Development Environment the way there is between branches in the Development Environment.
+There is no automatic cloning of data from the Dedicated Gen 2 cluster to the development environment the way there is between branches in the development environment.

 {{< /note >}}

-Production data may still be replicated to the Development Environment [manually](https://docs.platform.sh/administration/cli/reference.html#environmentsynchronize).
-Deployments of other branches don’t trigger rebuilds of the Dedicated Gen 2 cluster environments.
+Production data may still be replicated to the development environment [manually](https://docs.platform.sh/administration/cli/reference.html#environmentsynchronize).
+Deployments of other branches don’t trigger rebuilds of the Dedicated Gen 2 cluster Environments.

 #### Deployment process